(Diplôme d’Etude en Langue Française)

 The classes prepare the students for the DELF exams.
 The Diplôme d’Etudes de Langue Française (DELF) (English: Diploma in French Studies) is a certification of French-Language abilities for non-native speakers of French, administered by the International Centre for French Studies (Centre International d’Etudes Pédagogiques or CIEP) for France’s Ministry of Education.

-L’Ecole has also become an official testing center for the DELF alleviating the previous need to travel to Boston to take the DELF exams.
-Our program is the only accredited DELF program north of Boston.
+L’Ecole Française du Maine has also become an official testing center for the DELF and DALF, alleviating the previous need to travel to Boston to take the DELF exams.
+L’EFDM is the only test center in the state of Maine and North of Boston

 The DELF Exam designed by the CIEP is an official qualification awarded by the French Ministry of Education certifying a level of fluency in French.
 Such certifications are useful for school records, as well as college and job applications.